How to Learn Spanish in 3 Months: 6 Effective Steps to Get There

-- Attainable is the place where you hold the power.
-Honestly, the learner is the one in charge of this.
+Attainable is the place where you hold power.
+Honestly, you’re the one in charge of this.

 Is this goal attainable?
 Theoretically, yes.

-But that’s also partially a personal issue and depends on the learner.
+But that’s also partially a personal issue and depends on you.
 Many people may want something, but not all are willing to work to attain it.
 So hopefully your goal looks like this:

 “Learning Spanish in three months is attainable because I want it and am willing to do whatever it takes to make this happen.”

-- Relevant is the “why?” of things.
+Relevant is your “why?”.
 Why do you want or need to learn Spanish in three months?
-This is also up to you, and it connects to the “Specific” point above.
+This is also up to you and connects to the “Specific” point above.
+An example would be:

-- Timely is the part of SMART goal setting that indicates the timeframe for achieving a goal.
+Timely indicates the time frame (or “deadline”) for achieving a goal.